ollama/ollama/docs/api.md

 #### Request (GBNF mode)

 > When `grammar` is set to a [GBNF grammar](https://github.com/ggerganov/llama.cpp/tree/master/grammars) output will be constrained to the grammar's rules.
 This method does not rely upon the prompt containing references to how it should output.
+Before you call with this property, the environment variable `OLLAMA_GRAMMAR=true` must be set.

 ##### Request